venom1270/AdventOfCode-2022/README.md

 Nice task, but kinda got stuck on part 2.
 I have a small bug which produces a wrong answer on my input, but all the test cases work, so it's going to take some more debugging to figure out where the problem is 🤔.

+EDIT (13.12.2022): Finally figured it out!
+The problem was that I did a complete move for each knot in one operation, which meant knots did not "follow the rope", but were literally teleported totowards the correct position, hence my solution did not generate correct places the knots visited (only final positions were 100% correct).
+Big shoutout to [nsk4](https://github.com/nsk4) for providing me with his input/output so I could compare my results with correct ones. 🙌

+Solution now contains a lot of debug code which I just commented out instead of deleting it.

 ## Day 10

 Fairly straightforward.
 I really enjoyed seeing the letters pop out at the end.
 Satisfying 😄.
 Nothign much to add here, I haven't used any new Rust constructs.